 I hope you will… I know I have and I try to do so each day.
 My husband Steve and I start each day in prayer together praying over each other, praying for our family and friends, our schedules and more.
 We affirm our love for our God and for each other.
 We did this morning and hopefully if given the opportunity, we will tomorrow, as well.

 I challenge you to consider doing the same.
-There is power in our words and our actions —not just today, but beyond our breathing days here on earth.
+There is power in our words and our actions.
+They’re important, not just today, but beyond our breathing days here on earth.
 Make sure you spend your opportunities well.

 I love what Lori Byerly wrote in The-generous-wife.com blog titled, More Power to You.
-She said, which is true:
+She said something that is true:

 “Words have power.